 August 2-30 sees the return of popular, well-known pastel artist Virmarie DePoyster from Little Rock.
-DePoyster will hang Curiosities in the Merkle and Price Galleries August 2-30, and Scroggins will hang her work in the Lobby Gallery the same dates.
+DePoyster will hang Curiosities in the Merkle and Price Galleries August 2-30.
 The artist reception will be August 12, 6-8pm.
 DePoyster will also teach a pastel workshop appropriate for skill levels (beginners-advanced) September 9-10.

 DePoyster said, “After spending my childhood in Puerto Rico, my teen years in El Dorado taught me to love many new things: freshly made Spudnuts on a Saturday morning, shady Southern porches on hot summer days, and the treasures displayed in antique curio cabinets.
 One summer afternoon, a dear elderly friend and I sat on his front porch on Jefferson Street as we often did, trying to solve the problems of the world.
 He was in the midst of a story about finding oil when he suddenly said to me, ‘There’s something I want to show you!’
 He swung open the creaky screen door and slowly made his way over to a curio cabinet.
 It was tall and ornate, a furniture masterpiece prominently positioned in his Southern-style living room.